Lee Hyung-geun: 1945–1950

 In October 1945, Lee Hyung-geun, age twenty-four, returned to Korea, where he worked briefly as an English teacher at the Daejeon Middle School.
 The U.S. Military summoned him to Seoul to serve as an interpreter for Lee Eung-joon, advisor to the U.S. defense commander.
 On 5 December 1945, the U.S. military administration opened the Military Language School in Seoul to train military interpreters and the next generation of Korean officers, some of whom had served in the Japanese and Manchukuo armies.
 Lee was among the first group to enroll in the program but was exempted from some of the instruction because of his excellent English language skills.
 He graduated from the program in January 1946.

 The rest of 1946 was eventful and significant for Lee.
 On 15 January, the South Korean Defense Guard (Guard) – the forerunner of the ROK Army – was established, replacing the Constabulary, and Lee was commissioned captain, becoming its first officer, with the serial number 10001.
-He was forever afterward known as “Number 1.”
+He was forever afterward known as "Number 1".
 In February, Lee became the founding commander of the 2nd Regiment of the Guard.
 On 1 May, the South Joseon Defense Academy (forerunner of the Korea Military Academy) was established, replacing the Military Language School, which closed on 30 April, and Major Lee was appointed as its first principal (superintendent), a position he held until 6 September 1946.
 He seems also to have served in the role of provost marshal for the Guard from 1 May through the end of the year.
 On 28 September, Lee at age twenty-five was appointed as the acting Commander-in-Chief of the Guard, the first Korean to hold this position, and served in the role until December.

 After ceasing command of the Guard near the end of 1946, it is unclear what occupied Lee Hyung-geun during 1947, except becoming the father of his first child, a boy on 21 July.
-However, in February 1948 Lee became the Chief of Staff for the Department of Internal Security, the forerunner of the Ministry of National Defense, created the same day as the Republic of Korea (15 August 1948).
+However, in February 1948 Lee became the Chief of Staff for the Department of Internal Security, the forerunner of the Ministry of National Defense, created the same day as South Korea (15 August 1948).
 Mid-year, Lee traveled to the U.S. to begin parts of two years studying military science.
 In August, he became the first Korean to enroll in the Advanced Course at the U.S. Army Infantry School at Fort Benning, GA.

 In 1949, Lee Hyung-geun completed his advanced military education in the U.S., graduating from the Infantry School and the U.S. Army Staff College.
 After an assignment as the first military attaché at the ROK Embassy in Washington, DC, Lee returned to Korea, where on 20 June 1949, as Brigadier General, he became the first commander of the newly established 8th Army Division.